kcin46/CMSC498JPageRank/README.md

 content relating to politics.
 Other users can see, comment, upvote( a feature that allows a user to promote the post), and downvote(a feature that allows a user to demote the post).
 However, a post is limited to the subreddit specified by the user who created the content.
-As of February 2016 there were 853,824 subreddits a user could post to.One feature of reddit is a trending subreddit bar on the front page ​

-(__Figure 1__)​

-.
-However,
-according to an article by techcrunch, for the trending feature shown here reddit selects “a​ half dozen or so non­default subreddits that have seen a particularly high amount of activity lately, and list them at the top of the front page”.
+As of February 2016 there were 853,824 subreddits a user could post to.One feature of reddit is a trending subreddit bar on the front page (__Figure 1__)​.However,according to an article by techcrunch, for the trending feature shown here reddit selects “a​ half dozen or so non default subreddits that have seen a particularly high amount of activity lately, and list them at the top of the front page”.
 We believe this to be an inaccurate way to measure trending subreddits and a more accurate representation would include the default subreddits.